MakersPlace/ai_or_not/README.md

 # Sample code

-Below is the sample code test the model on a single image.
+Below is the sample code to test the model on a single image.
 Refer notebooks folder for more examples.

 ```
 from PIL import Image